Encoding syntactic objects and Merge operations in function spaces: Introduction

 \section{Introduction}

-In the context of Biolinguistics, an important challenge is identifying neurocomputational mechanisms that can provide a brain correlate of the fundamental computational structure of syntax in human language.
+In the context of Biolinguistics, intended broadly as the study of the biological mechanism underlying the structure, evolutionary development, and acquisition of human language (see \cite{Boeckx}, \cite{Jenk}), and in particular of Neurolinguistics, focusing on the neural mechanisms underlying the production, parsing, and acquisition of language (see \cite{Brenn2}, \cite{Zubi}), an important challenge is identifying neurocomputational mechanisms that can provide a brain correlate of the fundamental computational structure of syntax in human language.
 An overview of this problem is presented, for instance, in \cite{SchBoSch}, \cite{EmbPo}.
 In the current model of generative linguistics, the Strong Minimalist Thesis (as developed by Chomsky starting around 2013, see \cite{ChomskyGK}, \cite{ChomskyElements}), the core computational structure of syntax is described in terms of the ``free symmetric Merge" that is responsible for both structure formation (External Merge) and movement (Internal Merge).
 A significant advantage of this model is that it decouples this core computational structure from other aspects, such as parametric variation across individual languages, or the interface between syntax and semantics, \cite{Borer}.
 Another advantage of this recent formulation is that it admits a mathematical formalization (as developed in \cite{MCB}).
 This allows for significant advances in terms of formulating some linguistic questions in a form suitable for the employment of mathematical reasoning and modeling.
 In this paper, we discuss how the mathematical formulation can be used to gain some theoretical insights on the question of possible neurocomputational realization of the Merge operation.